mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

-**Role:** Master Carpenter, Craftsman, Secret Keeper **Age:** 56 | **Alignment:** Neutral Good
+**Role:** Master Carpenter, Craftsman, Secret Keeper

+### Background
 Aldrick builds homes, ships, and siege equipment with equal skill.
 His father built the royal palace, and Aldrick maintains it—meaning he knows every secret passage and hidden room.

+### Connections
-**Connections:** Knows every builder in the city.
+Knows every builder in the city.
 Has worked for nobles and criminals.
 Owes loyalty to his craft guild.

+\column
+{{descriptive
+#### Secrets (DM Only)
-**Secrets:** Has the original palace blueprints showing passages not on any official record.
-Built a hidden room for a noble that he later learned was used for murder.
-Knows which buildings in the city have secret basements.
+1. Has the original palace blueprints showing passages not on any official record.
+2. Built a hidden room for a noble that he later learned was used for murder.
+3. Knows which buildings in the city have secret basements.
+}}

+### Hooks
-**Hooks:** Can reveal secret passages or hidden rooms.
-Could be threatened to get palace access.
-His knowledge of city architecture is invaluable for heists or invasions.
+- Can reveal secret passages or hidden rooms.
+- Could be threatened to get palace access.
+- His knowledge of city architecture is invaluable for heists or invasions.

 {{pageNumber,auto}}
 {{footnote Part IV: NPCs}}